Introduction

 Let’s get started!

-Cloud services is exactly what it sounds like.
-It is the availability of computer resources on demand, such as storage, databases and analytics.
-Before cloud computing, users had to install system resources locally before cloud services was available.
-Moreover, users were responsible for maintaining the environment and installing the system.
+Cloud computing is exactly what it sounds like: the availability of computer resources on demand, storage, databases, analytics, and computing power delivered over the internet.
+Before cloud computing, organizations had to install and maintain every system resource locally.

 Not all cloud computing is the same.
 Cloud services can be deployed in three ways: public, private, or hybrid.
 Let’s see each one in a bit more detail.